-K. General Terms
+J. General Terms

 - 1. Alternative School Requirements.
-In the event that the State of California mandates alternative requirements for schools in response to COVID-19, the Parties agree to immediately initiate negotiations on the impacts and effects. - 2.
+In the event that the State of California mandates alternative requirements for schools and/or transportation in response to COVID-19, the Parties agree to immediately initiate negotiations on the impacts. - 2.
+Meet and Negotiate.
+The Parties agree to meet and negotiate to continue to discuss changes in working conditions related to meeting the needs of District students, and specifically those students with special needs.
+The Parties recognize that there are challenges presented by the need to adhere to safety protocols which limit the number of permissible students in a vehicle while simultaneously meeting the legal requirements related to the transportation of students with disabilities. - 3.
 Complete Agreement.
-The Parties agree that this is the complete agreement between the Parties regarding the District's response to COVID-19 and that there are no other verbal or written understandings in addition to this Agreement, dated prior to the date of this Agreement. - 3.
+The Parties agree that this is the complete agreement between the Parties regarding the District's response to COVID-19 and that there are no other verbal or written understandings in addition to this Agreement, dated prior to the date of this Agreement. - 4.
 Severability.
-If any provision of this Agreement is held to be void, voidable, or unenforceable, the remaining portions of the Agreement shall remain in full force and effect. - 4.
+If any provision of this Agreement is held to be void, voidable, or unenforceable, the remaining portions of the Agreement shall remain in full force and effect. - 5.
 Interpretation.
-This Agreement shall not be construed against any one party but shall be construed as if jointly prepared by both parties.
-Any uncertainty or ambiguity shall not be interpreted against any one party. - 5.
-Disagreements.
-The Parties agree to meet and confer regarding disagreements arising from the enforcement of this MOU. - 6.
+This Agreement shall not be construed against any one party, but shall be construed as if jointly prepared by both parties.
+Any uncertainty or ambiguity shall not be interpreted against any one party. - 6.
 Expiration.
-The Parties agree this Agreement shall not create a precedent for any purpose and expire on June 30, 2021 but may be extended by mutual written Agreement.
+The Parties agree that this Agreement shall expire on June 30, 2021, but may be extended by mutual written Agreement.